 III.
 DUTIES OF SCHOOL DISTRICT PERSONNEL REGARDING TEST ADMINISTRATION

-[Note: This listing of school personnel may not be consistent with the personnel in the school district and, consequently, should be amended to reflect the personnel with responsibility for testing in the particular school district.]
+[Note: This listing of school personnel may not be consistent with the personnel in the school district and, consequently, should be amended to reflect the personnel with responsibility for testing in the school district.]

 A. Superintendent